cds-hooks/docs/docs/specification/current.md

 ### HTTP Request

 A CDS Client SHALL call a CDS Service by `POST`ing a JSON document to the service as described in this section.
 The CDS Service endpoint can be constructed from the CDS Service base URL and an individual service id as `{baseUrl}/cds-services/{service.id}`.
 CDS Clients may add additional requirements for the triggering of a hook, based upon the user, workflow, CDS Service or other reasons (e.g. if the service is provided by a payer, the patient has active coverage with that payer).
-See Trusting CDS Services](#trusting-cds-services) for additional considerations.
+See [Trusting CDS Services](#trusting-cds-services) for additional considerations.

 The request SHALL include a JSON `POST` body with the following input fields: